-NASHVILLE, Tenn. – Tennessee Gov. Bill Lee announced today Anderson, Lawrence, and Loudon counties will be receiving federal assistance to aid their recovery from the severe storms, straight-line winds, flooding, landslides, and mudslides of Feb.
-19, to March 30, 2019.
+NASHVILLE, Tenn. – Tennessee Gov. Bill Lee announced today that Dickson, Hickman, and Houston counties will be receiving federal assistance to aid their recovery from the recent severe storm and flooding.

 “We are working closely with the federal government and community leaders to ensure Tennessee’s flood-impacted counties get the help needed to effectively rebuild and recover,” Gov. Lee said.

-Tennessee now has 59 counties eligible for the federal Public Assistance program, made available in the Major Disaster Declaration for Tennessee on April 17, 2019.
+Tennessee now has 4 counties eligible for the federal Individual Assistance program, made available in the Major Disaster Declaration for Tennessee on August 23, 2021.

 About the Tennessee Emergency Management Agency: TEMA’s mission is to coordinate preparedness, response and recovery from man-made, natural and technological hazards in a professional and efficient manner in concert with our stakeholders.
 Follow TEMA on Facebook, LinkedIn, and Twitter, and, at www.tn.gov/tema.